Sanketnaik-467/Netflix-Content-Analytics-Dashboard/README.md

 ## Overview

-This project presents an interactive **Blinkit Sales Performance Dashboard** developed using **Power BI** to analyze sales performance, outlet characteristics, product categories, and customer ratings.
-The dashboard transforms raw retail sales data into meaningful business insights, enabling users to monitor key performance indicators (KPIs), identify sales trends, evaluate outlet performance, and support data-driven business decisions through interactive visualizations and filters.
+This project presents an interactive **Netflix Content Analytics Dashboard** developed using **Power BI** to analyze Netflix's global content library.
+The dashboard provides comprehensive insights into movies and TV shows by visualizing content distribution, release trends, genre popularity, content ratings, and country-wise availability.
+Interactive filters enable users to explore the dataset dynamically, making it easier to identify trends and gain meaningful business insights.

  [Click Here View Interactive Power BI Dashboard](https://github.com/Sanketnaik-467/Netflix-Content-Analytics-Dashboard/blob/49205961a95a54c1c6cc32a108cd51edc23f4a07/Netflix_Content_Analytics_Dashboard.pbix)
 <br><br>

 ## Business Challenge

-Retail businesses generate large volumes of sales data across multiple outlets, product categories, and customer segments.
-Without a centralized reporting solution, it becomes difficult to monitor sales performance, compare outlet efficiency, identify high-performing product categories, and evaluate customer satisfaction.
+With thousands of movies and TV shows available across multiple countries, understanding content distribution and viewing trends can be challenging.
+Without a centralized analytical dashboard, it becomes difficult to monitor content growth, identify popular genres, analyze rating distributions, and compare Movies versus TV Shows.

-The objective of this project is to convert raw Blinkit sales data into an interactive business intelligence dashboard that provides stakeholders with a comprehensive view of sales performance, outlet distribution, inventory insights, and customer ratings to support informed business decisions.
+The objective of this project is to transform raw Netflix content data into an interactive business intelligence dashboard that enables users to explore content trends, geographical distribution, genre performance, and rating classifications for better data-driven analysis.

 ## Solution

-Using Power BI, I designed and developed an interactive dashboard that consolidates key retail performance metrics into a single reporting interface.
-The dashboard includes dynamic KPI cards, sales trend analysis, outlet-wise performance, product category analysis, outlet size comparison, fat content distribution, customer rating analysis, and interactive filters for Outlet Location Type, Outlet Size, and Item Type.
-These features enable users to explore data dynamically and gain valuable insights into overall business performance.
+Using **Power BI**, an interactive dashboard was designed to consolidate key Netflix content metrics into a single reporting interface.
+The dashboard provides visual insights into total titles, movies, TV shows, countries available, yearly content additions, top-performing genres, content rating distribution, country-wise content availability, and the proportion of Movies versus TV Shows.
+Interactive slicers for Country, Type, Duration, and Release Year allow users to perform dynamic filtering and detailed analysis.

 ## Key Features

-• Interactive KPI cards displaying Total Sales, Average Sales, Number of Items, and Average Rating.
+• Interactive KPI cards displaying Total Titles, Movies, TV Shows, and Countries Available.

-• Sales trend analysis based on Outlet Establishment Year to identify business growth patterns.
+• Year-wise analysis showing the growth of Netflix content added over time..

 • Product category analysis highlighting the highest and lowest selling item types.